Secondary Conditions for VA Disability

 Secondary to PTSD

-Chronic hyperarousal from PTSD elevates blood pressure over time, leading to service-connectable hypertension.
+Chronic hyperarousal from PTSD may contribute to elevated blood pressure over time in some veterans.

 Secondary to Anxiety